 - 28. Table 2 above identifies that the Council will not need to externally borrow over the MTFS instead choosing to internally borrow.
 Whilst this means that no external borrowing costs (interest/debt management) are incurred, there is an opportunity cost of using internal borrowing by way of lost interest on cash balances.

 - 29. The approved sources of long-term and short-term borrowing are:

 - Internal borrowing

 - Municipal Bond Agency

 - Public Works Loan Board (or the body that will replace the PWLB in the future)

 - Local authorities

 - UK public and private sector pension funds

 - Commercial banks

 - Building Societies in the UK

 - Money markets

 - Leasing

-- Capital market bond investors - Special purpose companies created to enable local authority bond issue
+- Capital market bond investors

+- Special purpose companies created to enable local authority bond issue

-Following the recent consultation PWLB have published new lending terms effective from 26th November 2020 and now General Fund Borrowing is in line with HRA at Gilts +80bps (certainty rate).
-There is also now the need to categorise the capital programme into 5 categories including service, housing, regeneration etc. If any Authority has assets that are being purchased 'primarily for yield' anywhere in their capital programme they will not be able to access PWLB funding.
+PWLB Borrowing is at Gilts +80bps (certainty rate).
+If applying, there is the need to categorise the capital programme into 5 categories including service, housing and regeneration.
+If any Authority has assets that are being purchased 'primarily for yield' anywhere in their capital programme they will not be able to access PWLB funding.